 Crisis & Recognition

-shutterstock_74330473Although twenty percent of children and twenty-five percent of adults have experienced a mental health disorder at some point in their lives, most families are unprepared for the turmoil and stress that can occur when mental illness hits home.
-Confusion, sadness, anger and despair are normal responses to the discovery that someone you love has a mental illness.
-The good news is that effective treatments exist for even the most serious mental illnesses.
+Confusion, sadness, anger, and despair are typical responses to the discovery that someone you love has a mental illness.
+The good news is that effective treatments exist for even the most serious mental health disorders.
 The sooner you recognize that a mental health problem exists and act to treat it, the better the outcomes and prospects for recovery.

 SAFETY FIRST.
-In any mental health crisis, safety must always be the top priority – the safety of your loved one, yourself and family, and the community.
+In any mental health crisis, safety must always be the top priority.

 IF YOU ARE IN CRISIS AND NEED IMMEDIATE HELP*

-Do not leave him or her alone.
-Try to get the person to seek immediate help from an emergency room, doctor, or mental health professional.
-Any comments about suicide or wishing to die should be taken seriously.
-Even if you do not believe your family member or friend will actually attempt suicide, he or she is clearly in distress and can benefit from mental health treatment.
+If you have a family member or friend who is suicidal, do not leave him or her alone.
+Try to get the person to seek help immediately from an emergency room, physician, or mental health professional.
+Take seriously any comments about suicide or wishing to die.
+Even if you do not believe your family member or friend will actually attempt suicide, the person is clearly in distress and can benefit from your help in receiving mental health treatment.

 For more information on What To Do in a Crisis, Click here.